Robert Joseph

-Robert G. Joseph (born 1949) is a senior scholar at the National Institute for Public Policy and professor at Missouri State University.
+Robert G. Joseph (born 1949) is a senior scholar at the National Institute for Public Policy.
 He was the United States Special Envoy for Nuclear Nonproliferation, with ambassadorial rank.
 Prior to this post, Joseph was the Under Secretary of State for Arms Control and International Security, a position he held until January 24, 2007.

 Joseph is known for being instrumental in creating the Proliferation Security Initiative and as the architect of the Global Initiative to Combat Nuclear Terrorism.
 He was also the US chief negotiator to Libya in 2003 who convinced the Libyans to give up their WMD programs.
 He also recently authored a book describing his experience in negotiating with Libya entitled "Countering WMD."
+Joseph, pursuant to the Foreign Agents Registration Act (FARA), is registered as working on behalf of the National Council of Resistance of Iran.